praxis-app/praxis-ui/README.md

 ## GraphQL Code Generator

-Social UI takes advantage of code generation based on the current GraphQL schema.
+Praxis UI takes advantage of code generation based on the current GraphQL schema.
 The generator should be run after any changes to GraphQL documents, as well as after any changes to the schema.

 ```bash
 # Keep generated types and hooks in sync with the current schema